harquail/nook_foldlings_thesis/markdown_chapters/41_Tech_Tool_Implementation.md

 **>>TODO: ALGO**

+segments <- discretize bezier path into line segments, using adaptive subdivision. i <- 0 forEach segment in segments for Each segment2 in segments where segment after segment{
+	if(segment intersects segment2){
+	remove line segments between segment and segment2 skip to segment2
+	}
+}

 A convoluted design with many overlapping self intersections can fail to resolve to a valid shape.
-For example, .
-In cases where out algorithm fails, we
+In cases where out algorithm fails, we display an error and do not add the feature to the sketch.

-Unfortunately, as a result of